telerik/ajax-docs/controls/wizard/structure/steps.md

 * **SpriteCssClass** - replaces the step image element with a sized span for easier use of sprites.
 This property value is applied to the rendered span element as a class attribute.
 In this CSS class rule you can define the the path to the background image.

->note In order to use any of the following properties **ActiveImageUrl, DisabledImageUrl, HoveredImageUrl** it requires setting the **ImageUrl** as well.
+>tip In order to use any of the following properties **ActiveImageUrl, DisabledImageUrl, HoveredImageUrl** it requires setting the **ImageUrl** as well.
 >